When your toddler can’t fall asleep

 Your response to sleep resistance

 There are many different theories about the right way to put children down to bed, and systematic reviews have concluded that most of them work, when parents stick to them.
-This means that, when it comes to putting Baby to bed, the best way to do it is generally going to be whatever way you find works best for her, and that you feel the most comfortable sticking to, since consistency is the common theme in successful sleep strategies.
-If your toddler is specifically having trouble falling asleep, though, there are a few specific strategies you can try as you figure out what works best for her.
+This means that, when it comes to putting Baby to bed, the best way to do it is generally going to be whatever way you find works best for them, and that you feel the most comfortable sticking to, since consistency is the common theme in successful sleep strategies.
+If your toddler is specifically having trouble falling asleep, though, there are a few specific strategies you can try as you figure out what works best for them.